The Golden Age of Hollywood (1930s–1950s)

 From silent films to talkies in the Golden Age of Hollywood

-The arrival of synchronized sound in the late 1920s reshaped Hollywood forever.
-By the early 1930s, talkies had completely replaced silent films, changing how stories were written, performed, and experienced.
-By the late 1930s, Hollywood films were being formally recognized by institutions that helped define artistic standards.
+By the early 1930s, talkies had completely replaced silent films, transforming how stories were written, performed, and experienced.
+By the late 1930s, Hollywood films were also being formally recognized by institutions such as the Academy of Motion Picture Arts and Sciences, helping define new artistic and professional standards.

 Sound brought: